All federal grants have fallen by $1.8 billion (21 percent) since FY 2010 after adjusting for inflationView the Summary

 - Reach a New Budget Agreement: Email your member of Congress and ask them to reach a new budget agreement that not only reverses course on the planned sequestration cuts but also increases support for the woefully underfunded programs that serve low- to middle-income families.

-- Submit a Comment: Comment today to stop the Trump Administration’s latest plan to deny food assistance, health, and other forms of basic assistance.
+- Submit a Comment: Comment today to stop the Trump Administration’s latest plan to deny food assistance.